A Study of Implicit Ranking Unfairness in Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs), known for their remarkable ability to understand user intentions through natural language, have found widespread application in recommendation systems (RS)~\cite{bao2023tallrec, dai2023uncovering, zhang2023recommendation, fan2023recommender,bao2023bi, wang2023generative}.
-With their world knowledge, LLMs can enhance the understanding of user profiles within RS, leading to more precise and personalized recommendation outcomes~\cite{zhao2023survey, fan2023recommender}.
-However, the utilization of sensitive user profiles in LLMs has raised a spectrum of social and ethical concerns.
-For example, ~\citet{rozado2023political} reports that LLMs can introduce biased political leanings towards specific user groups, while~\citet{nadeem2020stereoset} and \citet{zhang2023chatgpt} claim that LLMs can exhibit serious discriminatory behaviors towards certain user groups based on their sensitive attributes, \eg gender.
-These discriminatory actions based on sensitive attributes are referred to as \textit{explicit user unfairness}, which poses significant challenges to society such as polarization, unfair opportunities, and discrimination towards vulnerable populations~\cite{tamkin2021understanding, FAccT22}.
+Large language models (LLMs), represented by ChatGPT~\cite{wu2023brief} have empowered ranking tasks~\cite{wu2023survey}, which is important in filtering overload information to users~\cite{liu2009learning}.
+However, ensuring that LLMs do not pose ethical risks becomes crucial.
+Recently, various evaluation methods have been introduced to assess the degree of discrimination in LLMs~\cite{kasneci2023chatgpt, chang2023survey, Dai24Survey}, showing that LLMs frequently exhibit pronounced ranking discriminatory behaviors against explicit sensitive attributes, such as gender~\cite{zhang2023chatgpt, tamkin2023evaluating}.

-Previous research efforts proposed to mitigate explicit user unfairness either by employing privacy policies that hide sensitive attributes~\cite{xiao2023large, brown2022does, kandpal2022deduplicating}, or through the use of certain prompts to instruct LLMs to disregard sensitive attributes~\cite{hua2023up5}.
-Despite their effectiveness in mitigating explicit user unfairness, our investigation reveals the persistence of \textit{implicit user unfairness}: LLMs even generate substantial discriminatory recommendations when using non-sensitive yet personalized user profiles (\eg user names and email addresses), as illustrated in the bottom-left section of Figure~\ref{fig:main_frame} (see Section~\ref{sec:implicit_fairness} for empirical evidence).

-\textit{Implicit user unfairness} in LLMs highlights new and more urgent risks towards LLMs-based Web application (\eg recommendation), because: (1) such implicit user unfairness is often inconspicuous because it only depends on non-sensitive user profiles; and (2) implicit user unfairness is more widespread since these non-sensitive user profiles can be easily acquired and used by recommender platforms, such as user names or email addresses.
-To investigate the impact of implicit user unfairness, we aim to answer three questions in this work: \begin{itemize}[leftmargin=*] \item RQ1: why does implicit user unfairness exist? \item RQ2: how serious is implicit user unfairness? \item RQ3: what are the long-term impacts of implicit user unfairness? \end{itemize}
+Although a massive amount of work focuses on addressing unfairness when explicitly using sensitive attributes in ranking tasks~\cite{Dai24Survey}, our investigation reveals the persistence of \textit{implicit ranking unfairness}: LLMs even generate substantial discriminatory ranking behaviors when using non-sensitive yet personalized user profiles (\eg user names).
+These profiles are commonly used as identifiers of gender and race since humans often draw stereotypical conclusions based on them~\cite{smith2021hi, romanov2019s, de2019bias}. \textit{Implicit ranking unfairness} in LLMs highlights new and more urgent risks towards LLMs-based ranking application (\eg recommendation) because (1) such unfairness is often inconspicuous because it only depends on non-sensitive user profiles; and (2) such unfairness is more widespread since these non-sensitive user profiles can be easily acquired and used by existing platforms, such as user names or email addresses.
+To comprehensively analyze the problem, in this paper, we will focus on three research aspects regarding implicit ranking unfairness in LLMs.